mikegrb/beddit-api/3-Resources.md

-away_episode_count | Number of absences during the night total_snoring_episode_duration | Total amount of snoring, in seconds stage_duration_A | Total time in away state in the measurement period, in seconds stage_duration_S | Total time in sleep state in the measurement period stage_duration_W | Total time in wake state in the measurement period stage_duration_G | Total amount of "missing signal" time in the measurement period score_bed_exits | Sleep score item for number of bed exits
+away_episode_count | Number of absences during the night total_snoring_episode_duration | Total amount of snoring, in seconds stage_duration_A | Total time in away state in the measurement period, in seconds stage_duration_S | Total time in sleep state in the measurement period.
+To calculate total sleeping time, you need to stage_duration_R to this. stage_duration_R | Total time in restless sleep state in the measurement period. stage_duration_W | Total time in wake state in the measurement period stage_duration_G | Total amount of "missing signal" time in the measurement period score_bed_exits | Sleep score item for number of bed exits